-A cough caused by the common cold lasts about 18 days, according to a review in the Annals of Family Medicine.
+A cough caused by the common cold lasts up to about 18 days, according to a review in the Annals of Family Medicine.
 And if you have a lower respiratory infection like bronchitis or pneumonia, you could cough for as long as six to eight weeks afterward, explains Michael Wert, M.D., director of the Ohio State University Lung Cancer Screening Clinic.

 Other conditions that may cause a cough include acid reflux, especially if you cough at night or after meals, or post-nasal drip, particularly if you cough in the morning and feel like you need to clear your throat.